 - colon cancer prevention

-- better blood sugar control
+- better blood sugar control and protection against type 2 diabetes

 - healthier cholesterol levels and improved lipid metabolism